keys-pub/website/README.md

 ### Similarities/Differences

-- [Keybase](https://keybase.io): This project borrows many ideas from Keybase, including sigchains and user (proofs), and uses [Saltpack](https://saltpack.org) and [keybase/go-keychain](https://github.com/keybase/go-keychain) and other packages.
+- [Keybase](https://keybase.io): This project borrows many ideas from Keybase, including sigchains and user (proofs), and uses [Saltpack](https://saltpack.org) other packages.
 However, this project only links a single key to a user.
 - [Age](https://github.com/FiloSottile/age): We also use Bech32 as a key identifiers, and [convert Ed25519 keys to X25519](https://blog.filippo.io/using-ed25519-keys-for-encryption/).